ELELAB/RNA_DE_pipeline/README.md

-# ngs_pipeline
+# NGS pipelines repository

-ngs pipeline for childhood cancer data
+This repository contains pipelines for NGS data analysis.
+The code for each workflow is saved into a separated folder.